nhsengland/quality-assurance-framework-for-data-linkage/docs/triage.md

 It is worth noting that the questions have been formulated for NHS England use cases, and as such may not be applicable for all organisations.

+If you would like to keep track of your triage responses, download our triage log [here](downloadabledocs/triage-log.docx){:download="triage-log"}.

 ##  Multiple choice triage questions